Ammonium bituminosulfonate: Skin disorders

+Ear infections

 In otology, a mixture of glycerol and ichthammol (G & I) is used for the topical treatment of ear infections.
 It is effective against Gram-positive bacteria.
 The anti-inflammatory action is explained by its influence on the formation, secretion, and effect of inflammation mediators.

+Availability

 Ichthammol is available in pharmacies for compounding medications.
 Different sources of information exist for exemplary formulations (creams, shake lotions, suppositories, etc.).